cdransf/cd-11ty/src/posts/2023/road-to-madness-apple-music-charts.md

 _Cool_[^4].
 GitHub triggers a rebuild of the site every hour, Netlify builds it, Eleventy optimizes images that are stored at bunny.net, Apple provides the listening data, Wasabi provides persistence.

-There are some significant issues with this approach: it doesn’t capture listens to an album in a loop (like me playing the new Outer Heaven record today — hails 🤘).
+There are some significant issues with this approach: it doesn't capture listens to an album in a loop (like me playing the new Outer Heaven record today — hails 🤘).
 It can get wonky when my diff function hits a track order that elicits a false positive return value.

 {% image 'https://cdn.coryd.dev/blog/charlie.jpg', 'Charlie Day standing in front of "charts"', 'w-full', '600px' %}

-"But Cory there’s last.fm."
-I hear this, I love last.fm, but I’ve got concerns about its age, ownership and maintenance.
-I don’t want to be on the wrong end of a scream test when the wrong (right?) server rack gets decommissioned.
+"But Cory there's last.fm."
+I hear this, I love last.fm, but I've got concerns about its age, ownership and maintenance.
+I don't want to be on the wrong end of a scream test when the wrong (right?) server rack gets decommissioned.

 So, would I recommend pursuing this?
 Probably not, pretty definitely, probably not.
 It's, I think, as close as it can be to being an accurate but imperfect representation of what I listen to regularly.
 With that imperfect accuracy in mind I've replaced play counts on [my now page](https://coryd.dev/now) where this is all displayed with the genres I've associated with each artist[^5].
 I _like_ where this is at.
 I'd **love** it if Apple would take away my crazy wall and give me a timestamp though.